Factorials and Permutations

 Before we go any further, here's a neat factorial trick.
 If we divide one factorial by another, a lot of stuff cancels out.
 For example,

-The fancy math word for order (yes, there is a fancy math word for basically everything) is permutation.
-If your hairdresser messed up royally, you might go back in to complain about your perm mutation, but we are talking about something else entirely.
+The fancy math word for order (yes, there's a fancy math word for basically everything) is permutation.
+If your hairdresser messed up royally, you might go back in to complain about your perm mutation, but we're talking about something else entirely.
 Sorry about your hair, though.
 It looks like the 1980s threw up all over you.

 There are two permutations of The Odyssey and The Iliad.
 One permutation is